A downloadable version of this guide, the student writing prompt, rubrics and student handout are attached at the bottom of the article

 - Self, Others, World: How can you use the information you learned in this lesson to help yourself?
 To help your friends and family?
 To help other people with mental illnesses?

-- Mental health is about awareness: What awareness did today’s content bring about in you?
+- Substance Abuse Prevention is about awareness: What awareness did today’s content bring about in you?
 Identify some actions or behaviors you may be able to replace with healthier options.

 Additional activities/resources/suggested reading:

 Alcohol and Substance Abuse Prevention

 Question: Discuss the dangers of vaping.